I love my Health Savings Account. I get the ultimate in tax-advantaged investing.

 Thanks to the actuarial requirements associated with the PPACA, and their impacts on high deductible insurance plans, there are some plans that might increase in price — or disappear.
 It's a thorny issue that not too many people seemed worried about right now.
 But there are some of us who are waiting to see how it all plays out, and crossing our fingers.

 In the end, though, if you qualify for a Health Savings Account, it can make sense invest in one.
 You get a tax deduction now, and as long as you use the money for qualified expenses, it grows tax-free.
-It's the only tax-advantaged account that offers both the deduction?and the tax-free growth.
-And that's a valuable thing.
+It's the only tax-advantaged account that offers both the deduction — and the tax-free growth.
+That's a valuable thing.